Everyone will die eventually, and we all know it, but most of us don’t want to think about it let alone talk about it.

 Hospice is a philosophy of care that realizes that death is a natural part of life.
 The goal of hospice caregivers is to help terminally ill patients die with grace and dignity and allow them to make the most of the time they have left with their loved ones.

 Hospice provides comfort, answers, resources, and support to both patients and their loved ones who sometimes need more support than the patient.
 Hospice caregivers address physical, spiritual, and emotional needs.
 The focus of hospice is on enhancing a patient’s quality of life, preserving their dignity, and helping them deal with end-of-life issues.

-A patient doesn’t need to be bed-bound to receive hospice care, and while hospice does sometimes occur in hospitals, 40 percent of patients in the U.S. receive hospice care at home.
+A patient doesn’t need to be bed-bound to receive hospice care, and while it does sometimes occur in hospitals, 40 percent of patients in the U.S. receive care at home.
 Generally, hospice care is meant for terminally ill patients who are expected to die within the next six months.
 Usually, all that is required is a doctor’s referral, and it is covered by Medicare, Medicaid, and most private insurance plans.

 - Pain management

 - Daily activities support like bathing, dressing, eating, etc.

 No matter what your age or medical condition, thinking about your death or the death of a loved one is scary.
 But everyone deserves to die with grace and dignity, and this care can help.
 If you have more questions about hospice care, please feel free to give us a call at (610) 621-1260.
 We’d be happy to discuss some options with you.